lkarski/30dc/README.md

 Anyone and everyone is welcome to [contribute](/h5bp/html5-boilerplate/blob/master/doc/contribute.md).
 Hundreds of developers have helped make the HTML5 Boilerplate what it is today.

+## How to run this app

+To run this app from command line run:

+	/> node node_modules\supervisor\lib\cli-wrapper.js app.js

+This will run a supervisor for this app so will not have to restart node each time you change something in code.